+Planning Effort.
 The 2019 Water Plan Update was undertaken to revisit the 2011 Water Supply Master Plan and to consider an additional water source to replace Upper Floridan Aquifer wells and the necessary distribution piping upgrades related to the source.
 The 2019 Water Plan Update considered the cost and practicality of various alternate sources and evaluated their operational aspects.
 Based upon the evaluation, the District identified the Cretaceous Aquifer as the additional water source, and determined to undertake the construction of a new Cretaceous Aquifer well and the New R.O.
-Plant, a new high-service pump station at the existing R.O.
-Plant, and several pipeline upgrades through and around the Sea Pines area.
+Plant, a new high-service pump station at the R.O.
+Plant No. 1, and several pipeline upgrades through and around the Sea Pines area.
 The 2019 Water Plan Update divided the recommended projects into those to be undertaken in the short term (prior to 2035) and in the later years of the planning horizon.
-The short-term projects in the 2019 Water Plan Update, and the wastewater projects which comprise the Capital Plan, are summarized below.